fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 * Customize the macOS Setup Assistant by choosing to show or hide specific panes.

-* Install a bootstrap package to gain full control over the setup experience by installing tools like Puppet, Munki, DEP notify, custom scrips, and more.
+* Install a bootstrap package to gain full control over the setup experience by installing tools like Puppet, Munki, DEP notify, custom scripts, and more.

 * Populate the Full Name and Account Name during local account creation with the end user's IdP attributes.

+* Require end users to wait for configuration profiles before they can use their new Mac.

 In addition to the customization above, Fleet automatically installs the fleetd agent during out-of-the-box macOS setup.
 This agent is responsible for reporting host vitals to Fleet and presenting Fleet Desktop to the end user.